Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 That's right, the makers of some of our favourite cast iron cookware favourites ProCook have expanded into the small appliances market, launching this kettle and matching 2-slice toaster (which has an RRP of £69 from ProCook).

-After testing, we think that the luxe look also translates into quality when using it too, with a deft pour and easy-open controls thanks to the button on the top of the kettle.
-Our only real complaint about this kettle is that it can be a little loud.
+After testing, I think that the luxe look also translates into quality when using it too, with a deft pour and easy-open controls thanks to the button on the top of the kettle.
+My only real complaint about this kettle is that it can be a little loud.
 If you're prone to making a late-night cup of tea and want to invest in this kettle, just bear that in mind.
 If not, then this is a fabulous kettle for getting the quiet luxury look for less in your kitchen.

 Best kettle and toaster set